-In anticipation of this bicentennial occasion the last year has seen the appearance of a plethora of publications—both in print and online—dedicated to the life, works and teachings of Rabbi Schneur Zalman.
+In anticipation of this bicentennial occasion plethora of publications have appeared—both in print and online—dedicated to the life, works and teachings of Rabbi Schneur Zalman.

-In November 2011, the Zalman Shazar Institute published a biography by Professor Immanuel Etkes of the Hebrew University of Jerusalem.
+In November 2011, the Zalman Shazar Institute published a biography by Professor Immanuel Etkes of the Hebrew University of Jerusalem, subsequently translated into English and published by Brandeis University Press in 2014.
 Etkes demonstrates that Rabbi Schneur Zalman was unique as a Chassidic leader who functioned primarily as an educator.
 According to Etkes, this pedagogical approach enabled Rabbi Schneur Zalman to successfully engage a wide cross-section of Jewish society, both the scholarly and the less educated, while preserving the central elements of the Baal Shem Tov’s mystic teachings.
 For more on this topic see here.

 While this biography relies heavily on Rabbi Schneur Zalman’s magnum opus—the Tanya—and on his extant correspondence, it remains limited in its scope, failing to address Rabbi Schneur Zalman’s communal efforts or the more esoteric elements of his thought.
 Thankfully, however, Kehot Publication Society has paved the way for some of these gaps to be filled with two landmark publications.
 The first is a comprehensive collection of more than two hundred items of correspondence and is prefaced with weighty introduction by Rabbi Shalom DovBer Levine, head librarian at the the Central Library of Agudas Chassidei Chabad in New York.
 This introduction provides much insight into Rabbi Schneur Zalman’s interactions with the wider Jewish community as well as with his own followers, and also details a wide variety of communal projects that he led.